SuperLuigiLinked/MSCL/README.md

 # MuSiCaL - a Music Synthesis Coding Language

-This project is a means for me to learn and experiment with various Audio APIs (e.g. XAudio2).
+This project is a means for me to learn and experiment with various platform-specific Audio APIs.

+Currently supports Windows, compiled with Clang + CMake.
+Linux and MacOS support is planned.

 ## MSCL
 MSCL is a C library that allows you to synthesize music using basic commands written in code, somewhat similar to MML (Music Macro Language).